 It is important to remember that Florida has laws which limit the time within which you can file an accident claim.
 Florida also places limitations on the amount of time within which you can claim personal injury protection coverage from your own insurance policy.

-In the event of an accident, remember the following suggestions:
+In the event of motorcycle accidents or any accident, remember the following suggestions:

 1. Stop at the scene.
 Don’t block traffic.
 Use flares and flashers to alert other drivers.

 2. Call Emergency services if anyone is hurt.

 3. Call the authorities to report the accident and to obtain an accident report.

 4. Protect the Scene.
 Take pictures and notes.
 Note the location of all vehicles.
 Take pictures of skid marks and all vehicles and all injuries.

 5. Get contact information for all witnesses.
 Ask them to write down for you what they saw.

 6. See a doctor or go to the emergency room immediately if you have any injuries.

 7. Don’t admit liability or comment to bystanders.